 Before I had heard of Fresh Balance Nutrition and Jennifer Cohen Katz, RD LDN, I associated cleanses with drinking inedible juices or eating a very restrictive diet.
 Hence, why I never did one.
 This is NOT the case with Jennifer’s program; It does not feel like a cleanse but more like I am eating at a five star spa.
 Over a two week period, I noticed:

 “Wow, you weren't kidding about seeing results.
-I am a bit shocked that I lost about 3 pounds of that post 3rd baby weight that I just assumed was here to stay.
+I am a bit shocked that I lost that post 3rd baby weight that I just assumed was here to stay.
 Even increasing may exercise wasn't making any difference.
 I am also happy to have broken the habit of drinking a high sugar latte in the afternoon.

 I found the cleanse super convenient and appreciated all of the high quality food.
 The variety of meals helped keep me motivated, not to mention the sweet but delicious healthy snacks.
 I feel inspired to try to add more variety to my cooking at home.”